-In celebration of Pride Month, Pease Park Conservancy partners with Future Front Texas to present an annual Pride Picnicβ€”a day of abundant sunshine and community vibes at Austin’s first and oldest public park.
+In celebration of Pride Month, Pease Park Conservancy partners with Future Front Texas to present an annual Pride Picnic—a day of abundant sunshine and community vibes at Austin’s first and oldest public park.

 PRIDE PICNIC RETURNS JUNE 27, 2026 TO PEASE PARK.

 Dust off your picnic blanket, pretend it’s summer camp, and bask in the morning sun.
+This free and family-friendly picnic takes place in June around the summer solstice.

 Every year, thousands of visitors enjoy variety of outdoor workshops and the opportunity to support over 30 pop-up shops featuring local LGBTQ+ artists, makers, designers, and independent creatives.